Task Management for ADHD: Systems Built for How Your Brain Works

 How do you break through ADHD task paralysis?

+You break through ADHD task paralysis by shrinking the task to a two-minute starting action, because paralysis is an initiation failure, not a procrastination choice.
 Task paralysis isn’t procrastination.
 Procrastination is choosing to do something else.
 Task paralysis is staring at your list, knowing what needs to happen, and being physically unable to start.
 Task paralysis is the executive function system failing to bridge the gap between intention and action.

 Pro Tip